 ESI® – the scientific benchmark for measuring security awareness.

 Why are we doing this?

-Individual phishing simulations can quickly lead you astray: click rates can vary greatly from e-mail to e-mail – this is especially true when internal information is used.
+Individual phishing simulations are quickly misleading: click rates can vary greatly from e-mail to e-mail – this is especially true when internal information is used.
 Depending on the subject, writing style, specific sending time, design or sender, employees either click quickly or not at all.
-It is easy to create a phishing e-mail that 80 percent of employees click on or one that only 2 percent got tricked form it.
-However, this does not yet allow a statement to be made about how good the employees really are, but only about how well the phishing e-mail fitted the bill.
+It is easy to create a phishing e-mail that 80 percent of employees click on or one that only 2 percent fall for.
+However, this does not give any indication of how good the employees really are, but only about how well the phishing e-mail fitted the bill.

 The ESI® makes security awareness training measurable based on scientific data.

 In order to make security awareness measurable, a realistic simulation of attacks is indispensable.
 Individual attacks should also be comparable with each other – only then can a measurement over a longer period of time provide information about the development of security awareness.

 In order to make social engineering attacks comparable, we classify them into different categories.
 The decisive factor here is the preparation time that a criminal must invest in the preparation and execution of an attack scenario.